Rage (roller coaster)

-Rage is a steel roller coaster situated at Adventure Island in Southend-on-Sea, Essex, England.
-Rage is a Gerstlauer Euro-Fighter model roller coaster (the 6th overall to be built).
-At 97 degrees, it is steeper-than-vertical and tied for the third steepest roller coaster in the United Kingdom.It is also tied six ways between itself, Fahrenheit, Speed: No Limits, SpongeBob SquarePants Rock Bottom Plunge, Typhoon, and Vild-Svinet.
+Rage is a steel roller coaster located at Adventure Island in Southend-on-Sea, Essex, England.
+The attraction is a Gerstlauer Euro-Fighter model roller coaster.
+At 97 degrees, it is steeper-than-vertical and tied for the third steepest roller coaster in the United Kingdom.
+It is also tied six ways between itself, Fahrenheit, Speed: No Limits, SpongeBob SquarePants Rock Bottom Plunge, Typhoon, and Vild-Svinet.

 History and description

 Designed by Werner Stengel, the coaster opened on 10 February 2007.
 When it was built, the coaster became the tallest structure in the park and one of the tallest structures in the nearby area.
 Riders on the coaster are offered expansive views of the nearby North Sea from the Southend-on-Sea beach.
 The coaster has a total of three inversions: a vertical loop, a cutback and a heartline roll.
 The coaster also has a helix near the end of the ride.
 As with other Euro-Fighter model coasters, the coaster has trains that consist of individual cars.
 Riders in these cars are in two rows of four, for a total of 8 riders.
 The base of the coaster is 197 ft by 125 ft.
 The coaster layout for Rage is particularly close to two other Euro-Fighter (model 320+) roller coasters: Falcon at Duinrell amusement park and Untamed at Canobie Lake Park.